software-students-fall2022/specification-exercise-team-14/README.md

 Our program is dedicated to providing an integrated solution to the major challenges faced by most college students who need to rent apartments by integrating peer-to-peer renting process, custom roommate matching, and second-hand furniture selling/purchasing

 ## User Requirements
-- As a college student who has already rent an apartment, I want the system to be able to take my personal routine, habits, and preferences into account so that I can live with people who share similar habits, foods, daily routine, majors, etc. to avoid conflicts.
+1. As a college student who has already rent an apartment, I want the system to be able to take my personal routine, habits, and preferences into account so that I can live with people who share similar habits, foods, daily routine, majors, etc. to avoid conflicts.
-- As a college student who has already rent an apartment, I want to have the ability to choose my roommates by myself, so that I can have less uncertainty on my future roommate's habits and preferences
+2. As a college student who has already rent an apartment, I want to have the ability to choose my roommates by myself, so that I can have less uncertainty on my future roommate's habits and preferences
-- As a college student who has already rent an apartment, I want to be able to communicate with my future roommates before we officially confirm, so that I can gain more insight into my roommate's personal preferences to determine if they are really suitable for living with me for the next couple of years.
+3. As a college student who has already rent an apartment, I want to be able to communicate with my future roommates before we officially confirm, so that I can gain more insight into my roommate's personal preferences to determine if they are really suitable for living with me for the next couple of years.
-- As a college student who has already rented an apartment, I want to be able to view a list of all available second-hand furniture so that I can purchase low-price furniture for my new apartment.
+4. As a college student who has already rented an apartment, I want to be able to view a list of all available second-hand furniture so that I can purchase low-price furniture for my new apartment.
-- As a college graduating student who is leaving the apartment, I want to be able to sell my old furniture and find a buyer for the furniture.
+5. As a college graduating student who is leaving the apartment, I want to be able to sell my old furniture and find a buyer for the furniture.
-- As a transfer college student who doesn't know the area very well, I want to be able to be matched with a Roommate that fits my preferences and living habits.
+6. As a transfer college student who doesn't know the area very well, I want to be able to be matched with a Roommate that fits my preferences and living habits.
-- As a college Freshman, I don't know anyone going to my school, so I want a safe, reliable platform that shows available apartments and potential roommates in the area.
+7. As a college Freshman, I don't know anyone going to my school, so I want a safe, reliable platform that shows available apartments and potential roommates in the area.
+8. As a graduating college student moving back home, I want to be able to sell my furniture to other college students in a reliable and streamlined way, not through Facebook Marketplace.

 ## Activity Diagrams